danielh-hong/hackthenorth2024/README.md

 ## Future Features

-In the future, we aim to develop and train a custom machine learning model using technologies like TensorFlow or PyTorch, which will enable more accurate fish species identification, personalized catch predictions based on user history, and even more engaging, context-aware story generation.
+In the future, we aim to add more 3d fish into the library, which was our main limitation; after all, there's no way to automatically create a 3d fish model for every existing fish.
+We also aim to improve the 3d scene.
+So far, we've already curated a scene (which we like to think looks pretty good) of 3d bubbles, simulated realistic fish movement, a nice underwater background, corals, and underwater lighting.
+But obviously, there's always improvement to be made :)

 ## Contributing

-We welcome contributions to [Project Name]!
+We welcome contributions to LureLore!
 If you have suggestions for improvements or bug fixes, please follow these steps:

 1. Fork the repository
 2. Create a new branch for your feature (`git checkout -b feature/AmazingFeature`)